Inclusive Society

 Note:

-1. The reason for those who were not returning from parental leave after the period to which they had applied was to continue to take care of their children.
+1. The reason for not returning to work after the expiration of parental leave was the need to continue caring for their children.

-2. Reinstatement rate = The actual number of reinstatements divide by the expected number for reinstatements in the current year; Retention rate = Number of employed 12 months after reinstatement divide by the number of reinstatements in the previous year.
+2. Reinstatement rate = Actual number of employees who returned to work / Expected number of employees to return to work in the current year; Retention rate = Number of employees still employed 12 months after returning to work / Number of employees who returned to work in the previous year.

-3. The number of actual applications in 2022 includes those who were still on parental leave in 2021.
+3. The number of actual applications in 2022 and 2023 includes those who were still on parental leave in the previous year.

 Diversity Employment